MaciekDuda/Bill-Calculator/README.md

 # Bill Calculator

-Calculator that helps split restaurant bill and tips between you and your friends.
+Calculator that helps split restaurant bill and tip between you and your friends.

 ## Authors